Apteco/apteco-api/pkg/docs/DirectoriesApi.md

 system_name = 'system_name_example' # str | The name of the FastStats system to act on
 directory_path = 'directory_path_example' # str | The path of the directory to list the contents of
 timeout_in_seconds = 56 # int | The number of seconds before the request will time out.
 Leave unspecified to use the default value given in the file service's configuration (optional) filter = 'filter_example' # str | Filter the list of items using a simple expression language.
-The available list of fields are Name, Type (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
-The available list of fields are Name, Type (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional)
+The available list of fields are Name, Type. (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
+The available list of fields are Name, Type. (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional)